thecentraldogma/thecentraldogma.github.io/_posts/2025-04-07-binder-design-competition.md

 **Competition Goal**

 The goal of this competition was to design novel single-chain proteins that bind the extracellular domain of EGFR (Epidermal Growth Factor Receptor), a critical therapeutic target in cancer.
 Designs had to be at least 10 amino acids different from any known therapeutic antibodies.
-Entries (up to 10 per designer) were ranked using three computational metrics:

 **Design approaches**